 Criteria for expulsion from Harbor Light Christian School are outlined in our Handbook.
 Expulsion may also occur if the host family determines that the student is not in compliance with the family’s guidelines or if the family has a sudden change in status.
 The student’s parents will be notified of any problems, and the school will make an effort to find a replacement host family.
 If this is not possible, or if the student is expelled, the student’s family must incur all expenses for the student’s return home.

-Processing Fee: $150.
+Processing Fee: One time $200.
 This needs to be either a Cashier’s Check or Money Order in U.S. dollars outside of the U.S., if in the U.S., a personal check is accepted.
 Money may also be wired.
 Contact us for wiring information.

 Tuition Fees: Please be advised a semester of tuition is due upon registration.
 Second semester tuition is due January 5.
-International Student tuition is $5500/year.
-If you are going to be in a sport, etc., there may be extra fees.
+International Student tuition is $6300/year.
+If you are going to be in a sport, the Sports Fees are $70 per sport.
+There will be additional fees for field trips, mission trips, etc.

 Each student is placed in a home with one of our school families.
 The families are screened and approved by the school.
 Each adult in the household has had a criminal background check for the students’ safety.
 Students are expected to engage in family life, attend church regularly, follow all local laws and customs, communicate to host families or school staff when problems arise, do family chores, be respectful to host family members, and pay the monthly host family fee.